falcosecurity/falcosidekick/README.md

 kafka:
   hostport: "" # Apache Kafka Host:Port (ex: localhost:9092).
 Defaults to port 9092 if no port is specified after the domain, if not empty, Kafka output is enabled
   topic: "" # Name of the topic, if not empty, Kafka output is enabled
-  # partition: 0 # Partition number of the topic.
   # minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 pagerduty: